-Mozambique or the republic of Mozambique is a Portuguese-speaking country located at the Southeastern part of Africa bordering the republic of Zimbabwe to the west, the republics of Zambia and Malawi to the Northwest and the republics of South Africa and Swaziland to the southwest.
-Mozambique also borders the Indian Ocean at the east.
+The Republic of Mozambique or ‘Mozambique’ for short is a beautiful country located at the South-eastern part of Africa bordering the Republic of Zimbabwe to the west, the Republics of Zambia and Malawi to the Northwest and the People’s Republic of South Africa and Swaziland to the southwest.
+Mozambique also borders the Indian Ocean to the east.

-Unlike South Africa its neighboring country, Mozambique is predominantly African with ethnic groups such as the Makhuwa, the Tsonga, the Lomwe, the Sena, etc. making up about 99.7% of the total population.
-Europeans, Euro-Africans and Indians make up the remaining 0.3% of the total population.
+Mozambique is predominantly African with the major ethnic groups Makhuwa, Tsonga, Lomwe, Sena, etc. making up about 99.7% of the total population.
+Europeans, Euro-Africans and Indians make up the remaining 0.3% of the population.

-Mozambique just like its neighboring countries is a naturally rich country blessed with abundance of natural resources such titanium, natural gas, coal, hydropower, tantalum, graphite, etc.
+Mozambique just like its neighboring countries, is blessed with abundance of natural resources such titanium, natural gas, coal, hydropower, tantalum, graphite, etc.

-Despite the abundance of natural resources and the beauty of Mozambique however, Mozambique is one of the poorest countries on earth according to the new UNDP Human Development multidimensional Poverty Index.
-About 81% of the total population of Mozambique is into agriculture meanwhile agriculture makes up just around 29% of the total GDP.
+However, despite the abundance of ‘fertile’ land and natural resources, Mozambique remains one of the poorest countries in Africa today with at least 65% of its population living below poverty line.
+A recent UNDP Human Development multidimensional Poverty Index developed by Oxford University put this number around 70% of the total population.
+The multidimensional poverty index viewed poverty from several different angles rather than just the usual GDP figures.
+About 81% of the total population of Mozambique is into agriculture.
+Meanwhile, agriculture makes up just around 29% of the total GDP.
 The reason is that, most of the 81% are poor subsistence farmers who grow crops and rear animals just to feed themselves and their families.
-These poor families mostly live in rural areas most untouched by modern technology.

-Just like in most other African countries, corruption and poor governance continues to tear Mozambique into pieces.
+Just like in most other African countries today, corruption and poor governance continues to tear Mozambique into pieces.